Ground source heat pumps

 Learn how to control the system so you can get the most out of it.
 You will probably need to set the heating to come on for longer hours, but you might be able to set the thermostat lower and still feel comfortable.
 Your installer should explain to you how to control the system so you can use it most effectively.

-These are the savings you might make every year when replacing an existing heating system in an average three-bedroom semi-detached home with a typical GSHP installation and a good installation:
+These are the savings you might make every year when replacing an existing heating system in an average four-bedroom detached home with an average GSHP installation:

-A zero saving means it could cost you just as much to run the heat pump as the system you are replacing.
-We've assumed average boiler efficiency for each fuel type; heat pumps produce more energy (as heat) than they use (as electricity), so their efficiency is more than 100%.
+We've assumed different boiler efficiencies for each fuel type; heat pumps produce more energy (as heat) than they use (as electricity), so their efficiency is more than 100%.
 Find out more about how we made these calculations.

 Green Deal finance and renewables

 This technology is an eligible measure under the UK government’s Green Deal which is a financing mechanism that lets people pay for energy-efficiency improvements through savings on their energy bills.Further information on Green Deal.